Rotary Billericay Town

 Bacon roll anyone?
 It was a logistical challenge knowing how much bacon and rolls to buy for the hungry entrants.
 There were 126 entrants and we sold 150 bacon rolls and similar amounts of tea/coffee.
 The orderly queue for refreshments seemed never ending but everyone was served before the 10am start.

-The team of Angie Smith, Janet Howe, Jill Roberts and Hilary Minto worked very well together and now know what 14kg of bacon looks like!
+The team of Angie, Janet, Jill and Hilary worked very well together and now know what 14kg of bacon looks like!

 January 2026 - Winter Warmer